 Variations and add ins:

-- To turn this into sriracha jerky: swap some or all of the soy sauce with sriracha.
+- Turn this into sriracha bacon jerky by swapping some or all of the soy sauce with sriracha sauce or hot sauce.

-- To turn this into bbq jerky: use bbq sauce instead of soy sauce.
+- To turn this into bbq bacon jerky: use bbq sauce instead of soy sauce.

-- Feel free to add some spices to give it a different flavour such as garlic powder, onion powder, cinnamon powder, mesquite powder, chili powder or cayenne pepper.
+- Feel free to add some spices to give it a different flavour such as garlic powder, onion powder, black pepper, cinnamon powder, mesquite powder, chili powder or cayenne pepper.

-- To make this jerky gluten free: use coconut aminos or gluten free soy sauce.
+- To make this jerky gluten-free: use coconut aminos instead of soy sauce or a gluten-free soy sauce substitute.

 - To make this jerky paleo: use coconut aminos and coconut sugar instead of soy sauce and brown sugar.